engineyard/ey-docs/pages/deploy-node.md

 1. Specify your application dependencies in `package.json`.

     This file is used to resolve the dependencies that your application needs.
 For more information about the package.json file, see [Specifics of npm's package.json handling](http://npmjs.org/doc/json.html).
-This is a sample package.json file for the node-simple-example application [below][6]:
+The sample package.json file for the node-simple-example application is shown [below][6].

-    ```json
-    {
-      "name": "node-hello-world",
-      "version": "0.0.1",
-      "dependencies": {
-        "express": "2.5.0"
-      }
-    }
-    ```

 2. Write your application in `app.js` or `server.js`.
     If you don't have an application, try the "node-simple-example" application.